SwaprHQ/stackly-ui/README.md

 To deploy the Stackly project to production, you can use the following command:

 ```
-yarn build && yarn export
+yarn build
 ```

-This command will create a production build of the project in the `packages/app/out` directory.
+This command will create a production build of the project in the `dist` directory.
 You can then deploy the contents of this directory to your server or hosting provider.

 ## Contributing